 At Boesen & Snow, LLC, we advocate for your rights to secure practical, efficient, and fair outcomes.
 Our team has more than 45 years of combined experience focused on navigating the complexities of healthcare law both as licensees and business owners and as attorneys defending others, making us incredibly qualified to understand and help defend your license.
 We understand how important your personal and professional reputation is and the impact public allegations against you will have in your community and with your patients and business associates.

-The lawyers at Boesen & Snow have dealt with these complex cases.
-They will defend you from the board so that you can focus on your business.
-The attorneys at Bosen & Snow will help you understand your situation and how best to conduct yourself throughout the process.
+The lawyers at Boesen & Snow understand the legal and practical impacts that board investigations have on professionals and business.
+They will defend you from the board so that you can focus on your patients and your business.

 Board complaints typically begin with an investigator’s notice requesting records and a complete response, often within only a few days.
 In some instances, however, board staff will contact you by phone informally.
 In either case, what you say “can and will be used against you.”
 The attorneys at Boesen & Snow understand your rights and will fight to make sure you receive due process, including a fair opportunity to respond and defend yourself during the investigation and—if necessary—at an administrative hearing or subsequent appeals.
 If you have been contacted by the Board, you may politely request an opportunity to consult with legal counsel before responding and consult an attorney before responding.